-Together with the U-M Department of Geology and Climate & Space.
-The study of past climates can provide valuable insights into the climate system, its variability, and its vulnerability.
+Together with the U-M Department of Geology, we study past climates and how they can provide valuable insights into the climate system, its variability, and its vulnerability.
 In many instances, lessons learned from the past have direct implications for present and future climates.
-The Paleoclimate Research Group uses a variety of tools, including a hierarchy of climate models, to explore the causes and consequences of past climate change.
+We employ a variety of tools, including a hierarchy of climate models, to explore the causes and consequences of past climate change..